MicrosoftDocs/security/operations/setup-xdr-tools.md

 |     Integrate Microsoft Defender for Identity with Defender for Cloud Apps  |   Microsoft Defender for Cloud Apps integrates with Microsoft Defender for Identity to provide user entity behavioral analytics (UEBA) across a hybrid environment - both cloud app and on-premises  |   [Microsoft Defender for Identity integration](/defender-cloud-apps/mdi-integration) |
 |     Integrate Microsoft Purview with Defender for Cloud Apps  |   Microsoft Defender for Cloud Apps lets you automatically apply sensitivity labels from Microsoft Purview Information Protection.
 You can then investigate files by using these labels.  |   [Microsoft Purview Information Protection integration](/defender-cloud-apps/azip-integration)  |

+### Microsoft 365 Defender portal

+The [Microsoft 365 Defender portal](https://sip.security.microsoft.com/homepage) combines protection, detection, investigation, and response to email, collaboration, identity, device, and cloud app threats, in a central place.
+The Microsoft 365 Defender portal emphasizes quick access to information, simpler layouts, and bringing related information together for easier use.
+It includes:

+- **[Microsoft Defender for Office 365](/microsoft-365/security/office-365-security/defender-for-office-365)** Microsoft Defender for Office 365 helps organizations secure their enterprise with a set of prevention, detection, investigation and hunting features to protect email, and Office 365 resources.
+- **[Microsoft Defender for Endpoint](/microsoft-365/security/defender-endpoint/microsoft-defender-advanced-threat-protection)** delivers preventative protection, post-breach detection, automated investigation, and response for devices in your organization.
+- **[Microsoft Defender for Identity](/defender-for-identity/what-is)** is a cloud-based security solution that leverages your on-premises Active Directory signals to identify, detect, and investigate advanced threats, compromised identities, and malicious insider actions directed at your organization.
+- **[Microsoft Defender for Cloud Apps](/cloud-app-security/)** is a comprehensive cross-SaaS and PaaS solution bringing deep visibility, strong data controls, and enhanced threat protection to your cloud apps.

 ## Enable Azure Identity Protection

 Microsoft 365 Defender also ingests and includes the signals of Azure AD Identity Protection, as illustrated below.